 Nina is a woman paralysed by failure; her failure to make good on her dreams, her failure to live up to the type of life society expected of her.
 One stormy night, fifteen years after leaving the seaside town of her youth, she makes her return and soon finds herself reunited with Blas, an old friend and her one remaining link to a time when things made sense.
 As they spend the night talking through their hopes, dreams and failures, an arresting story unfolds of the inertia that accompanies the realisation that life does not always work out the way we plan.

-On the Rock, 2005 (En la roca, 2005, by Ernesto Caballero; my translation commissioned by Caos Editorial).
+On the Rock, 2005 (En la roca, 2005, by Ernesto Caballero; my translation commissioned for publication with Caos Editorial and performed as a rehearsed reading at the Brian Friel Theatre, 26 November 2010, and at the Rose Theatre, 28 April 2005, by Rose Bruford College of Theatre and Performance).
 Buy online here

 The year is 1937.
 Europe is poised on the brink of a second war; Spain, embroiled in a devastating civil war, is torn apart by the battle between Franco and his army generals and the Republican government.
 In a hotel somewhere on the rock of Gibraltar, Kim Philby, a special correspondent for The Times, meanwhile, reminisces about the good old days with Guy Burgess, a friend from university days.
 There is more to Guy than meets the eye, however, and when reminiscences soon turn to politics, he makes a mysterious job offer that will have profound implications for the future of Spain and the course of the Second World War.